MelbourneGenomics/pandas_diff/README.md

 optional arguments:
   -h, --help            show this help message and exit -d DELIM, --delim DELIM
-                        The field to use as a delimiter for csvs -i INDEX, --index INDEX
+                        The field to use as a delimiter for csvs.
+Defaults to "," (comma)
+  -i INDEX, --index INDEX
                         A list of comma separated columns that will be used as the index for both CSVs
+  -a ARROW, --arrow ARROW
+                        A string used to separate new and old CSV data.
+                        Defaults to " → "
+  -e EMPTY, --empty EMPTY
+                        A string used to indicate data cells that contain no data.
+Defaults to "<empty>".
+  -l DELETION, --deletion DELETION
+                        A string used to indicate a value when the column is deleted.
+Defaults to "<nocol>".
   -o OUTPUT, --output OUTPUT
                         A file to output to

 ```

 Run `pdiff --help` for up-to-date information.